 In a food processor combine 1 cup of chicken broth with avocados, garlic, jalapeño, onion, lime juice and cilantro.
 Puree until smooth.
 Add remaining 1 ½ cups broth, salt, pepper and cayenne and blend.
 Transfer mixture to a large bowl and stir in whipping cream.
 Cover and chill for at least 1 hour and up to 12 hours.

 Divide soup among 6 bowls.
-In the center of each bowl, dollop 1 tsp (5 mL) of sour cream.
-Sprinkle each with 1 tbsp shredded cheese.
+In the center of each bowl, dollop 1 teaspoon (5 mL) of sour cream.
+Sprinkle each with 1 tablespoon shredded cheese.

 Serves 6 (½ cup servings).
 Each serving has a total of 7g of carbs and 2g of fiber.